GanshengT/GanshengT.github.io/_pages/cv.md

    </td>
   <td>
     Organized <b>two weeks of integration</b> for international students<br>
-    Prepared <b>four</b> workshop and several lunch-meeting for the propose of cultural exchange
+    Prepared <b>four</b> workshops and several lunch-meetings for the propose of cultural exchange
   </td>
  </tr>